Online Adaptive Probabilistic Safety Certificate with Language Guidance: Problem Formulation

 The goal is to design an adaptive safe control policy $\pi_{\text{safe}}$ that updates both the control and estimation strategy to ensure that, at every time step, the expected long-term safety probability maintains higher than a risk tolerance threshold $1-\epsilon$, \ie

 The expectation is taken over the distribution of $X_k$ conditioned on the initial state $X_0$ with the closed-loop policy $U_t = \pi_{\text{safe}}(X_t, \hat{\xi}_t)$ for $t \in \{k, \dots, k+T\}$.
-In addition to maintaining long-term safety~\eqref{eq:safe_control_objective}, the controller seeks to minimize a performance objective $J(X_k, U_k)$, which can take various forms depending on the user-specified performance preferences.
+In addition to maintaining long-term safety~\eqref{eq:safe_control_objective}, the controller minimizes a performance objective $J(X_k, U_k)$, which may vary based on user preferences.
 For instance, one may consider $J(X_k, U_k) = \mathbb{E} [\sum_{t=k}^{k+T} c(X_t, U_t)]$, where $c(\cdot, \cdot)$ is a cost function on states and controls.
 This formulation captures the interaction between human-specified safety requirements, estimator preferences, and performance objectives under a unified adaptive control framework that guarantees long-term safety in stochastic systems with unknown parameters.
+See~\cite{wang2026myopically} for a detailed discussion of the advantages of the long-term safety formulation compared to existing stochastic safe control methods, such as~\cite{luo2020multi}.